sharma00praful/getsetupassignment/README.md

-This app is deployed on heroku with url https://getsetup.herokuapp.com/ with backend apis on an aws instance, refer backend project readme here : https://github.com/sharma00praful/getsetupbackend

-Important Note: If HEROKU didn't repond at the first place, try to reload it as HEROKU free tier make the app sleep if no activity is made for 30 minutes.
+This app is deployed on heroku with url https://priyawork1.herokuapp.com/ with backend apis on an aws instance, Important Note: If HEROKU didn't repond at the first place, try to reload it as HEROKU free tier make the app sleep if no activity is made for 30 minutes.
 Although I have create a cron in my aws server to ping it every 25 minutes. :D But not sure if this hack will work.

 For this project i have used: